 What coffee-related items will I need?

-A common mistake that coffee shop owners make is forgetting to purchase necessary items.
+A common mistake that owners make after starting a coffee shop is forgetting to purchase necessary items.
 Make sure that you purchase plenty of coffee cups (paper cups are a great option), coffee lids, stirrers and straws, sleeves, and anything else that coffee drinkers might expect to see.

 When can I expect the most people to come into my shop?